SteveBarnett/Remixing/_includes/themes/2026/may.md

 - **Interests**
     - **Focus: "Make a Japlan"**
         - Japan trip places plan
+            1. First few days in Tokyo
+            - Week or so in Kyoto / Osaka / Nara
+            - Few days with O in Tokyo?
+            - Week after, NW of Tokyo
     - **Out of focus**
         - Make some peanut butter
 - **Practice**